Minh-Uchiha/SupportLens-AI/docs/core_components/persistence_and_data_layer.md

 uvicorn app.main:app --reload --host 127.0.0.1 --port 8000
 ```

-Tests use an isolated SQLite database for fast integration coverage of service behavior and rollback semantics.
-PostgreSQL-specific behavior is verified by applying Alembic migrations against the local `pgvector/pgvector:pg16` container.
+Tests prefer a real, isolated `pgvector/pgvector:pg16` database started through testcontainers when Docker is available, which exercises Alembic migrations, full-text/trigram ranking, and `pgvector` similarity against production-like Postgres.
+When Docker is not available, they fall back to an isolated SQLite database that covers service behavior, rollback semantics, and the portable in-Python retrieval path.

 ## Known Limits And Future Work

-This layer persists chunks and has the extensions required for stronger retrieval, but it does not yet implement PostgreSQL full-text search, trigram ranking, real embeddings, or pgvector similarity search.
-Those belong to the Retrieval And Ingestion work because they change ranking behavior and require embedding generation/versioning.
+This layer persists chunks and their embeddings, and the schema now backs real PostgreSQL full-text search, trigram ranking, and `pgvector` similarity search.
+The ranking behavior, embedding generation, and embedding versioning details are documented in `docs/core_components/retrieval_and_ingestion.md`.
+The remaining persistence-side gap is index tuning: vector and trigram indexes can be added or tuned as data volume grows.

 The current schema stores normalized source text directly in PostgreSQL.
 That is appropriate for the MVP scale and keeps local development simple, but large binary files, long retention windows, or compliance-driven raw document retention may justify object storage later.